Former Bartlesville police officer Stacy Charles Neafus, 41, faces a charge of assault and battery.

 Copyright 2011 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

-BARTLESVILLE, Okla. - A trial date has been set for one of two Bartlesville officers charged with assault and battery for an incident that occurred more than a year ago at a hospital.
+BARTLESVILLE, Okla. - A new trial date has been set for 42-year-old Stacy Neafus, one of two Bartlesville officers charged with assault and battery for an incident at a hospital more than a year ago.

 He was placed on leave in September of 2011 along with Sonya Worthington, 45, after an investigation by Oklahoma State Bureau of Investigation into an Sept.
 18, 2011 incident at Jane Phillips Medical Center showed the two former officers to have “willfully and unlawfully committed assault and battery” on a patient, according to a court document.

 Neafus reportedly pushed the alleged victim's upper torso over a metal chair arm with “with the weight of the defendant pressing” the man “who was handcuffed behind his back at the time of the defendant's actions, with force and violence.